Convoy PQ 14: 18–19 April

 The German 8th Destroyer Flotilla had sortied from Kirkenes against Convoy QP 10 on 12 and 13 April and at 2:00 a.m.
 Bonham Carter ordered Edinburgh out of the convoy.
-The visibility had increased and the ship hoisted battle ensigns as it bore west towards the superstructures of Hermann Shoemann, Z24 and Z25 which were above the horizon; the destroyers turned away and faded from view.
+The visibility had increased and the ship hoisted battle ensigns as it bore west towards the superstructures of Hermann Shoemann, Z24 and Z25 that were above the horizon; the destroyers turned away and faded from view.
 Later in the day an attack by aircraft, submarines and surface ships was anticipated, thick fog "saved the convoy's bacon".
 German aircraft could be heard above the low cloud and the convoy gunners held their fire to avoid giving away the position of the ships.
-The weather began to clear and the British minesweepers Gossamer, Harrier, Hussar and Niger, based at Kola Inlet, arrived after turning back from Convoy QP 10.
+The weather began to clear and the British minesweepers Gossamer, Harrier, Hussar and Niger, based at Kola Inlet, arrived, after turning back from Convoy QP 10.
 On the final leg to Kola, a north-westerly gale blew up.
 On 19 April the seven remaining ships entered Kola Inlet and docked at Murmansk.
-The seven ships and those of Convoy PQ 13 were attacked by Luftwaffe bombers as they were unloaded.
+The ships and those of Convoy PQ 13 were attacked by Luftwaffe bombers as they were unloaded.

 Aftermath

-Despite the safe arrival of seven ships of Convoy PQ 14, that so many ships were forced to turn back with ice damage, created a shortfall in Lend-lease deliveries to the USSR.
-The Allies would have to run larger convoys during the hazardous summer months to catch up.
+Despite the safe arrival of seven ships of Convoy PQ 14, that so many ships were forced to turn back with ice damage meant that many Lend-lease deliveries to the USSR were forfeit and the Allies would have to run larger convoys during the hazardous summer months to catch up.
 Bonham Carter reported that the co-ordination of German aircraft and submarine attacks was a cause for concern as daylight hours increased towards the perpetual daylight of the midnight sun.
 Despite the recent reinforcement of convoy escorts, the last four days of the voyage would be under continuous observation and submarine attacks would increase just as the escorts were inhibited by shortage of fuel; Bonham Carter predicted serious losses.